-Please investigate all the increasing trends (/) in your registry and decreasing trends (\) detected at Pan Europe level using the Guidelines for the preliminary investigation of trends, section 4.1 of the Statistical Monitoring Protocol on the EUROCAT website, or attached here for your convenience.
+Please investigate the increasing (/) and decreasing (\) trends detected at Pan Europe level (tables 1a and 2a) using the Guidelines for the preliminary investigation of trends, section 4.1 of the Statistical Monitoring Protocol available on the EUROCAT website or attached here for your convenience.
+Table 3a contains the trends in your registry not occurring at Pan Europe level.